-Formerly an internationally recognised high school Drama teacher and teacher educator, Kim is now the Learning Futures Advisor at Curtin University in Perth, Western Australia and his work sees him engaged in global advisory and consultation roles in all education sectors.
+Formerly an internationally recognised high school Drama teacher and teacher educator, then inaugural Learning Futures Advisor at Curtin University in Perth, Western Australia, he has returned to a role in school leadership (TIDES Coordinator) and his work sees him engaged in global advisory and consultation roles in all education sectors.

 As well as coordinating the Learning Futures Network and the Innovative Schools Consortium, he is also a founding member of the ShapingEDU community and continues as Neighbourhood Mayor for the Connect Education and the Workforce of the Future group, advisory board member to Consortium of Schools Networking Driving K-12 Innovation initiative, FutureWe, NetEDU, OneHE and other projects around the world.

 His current research is considering the impact of educational collaborative networks on school innovation and transformation.